 TPR expects trustees of all schemes to meet certain standards relating to specific data items.
-This covers all scheme designs such as defined benefit and defined contribution and applies equally to trust and contract based schemes.
+This covers all scheme designs such as DB and DC and applies equally to trust and contract based schemes.

-Member engagement
+• Member engagement

 In this area the important question to ask is 'Does your data support the scheme's member engagement objectives'?